diegopoza/guest-writer/articles/section-e.markdown

 }
 ```

-Still in the `/lib/rebloc/bloc/auth_bloc.dart` file, add the code below to the `reducer()` function to finish the login process:
+Still in the `/lib/rebloc/bloc/auth_bloc.dart` file, add the code below to the `reducer()` function to complete the logout process:

 ```dart
 if (action is LogoutAction) {